What to Do When Your Total Cholesterol Is High but, Your LDL and HDL Levels Are Within the Normal Range

 Cholesterol is insoluble in water, and since a greater percentage of blood is water, it cannot be ordinarily carried in the blood.
 The body uses specialized proteins produced in the liver, called lipoproteins (lipids or fats in combination with proteins) to transport cholesterol in the blood.

 HDL helps to carry excess cholesterol deposits from the blood to the liver where they are removed from the body.
 It has a protective function.
 Cholesterol which is carried by HDL is often called “good cholesterol”.
-High HDL levels in the blood reduce the risk for heart diseases and stroke.
+High HDL levels in the blood reduce the risk of heart disease and stroke.

 High Cholesterol